-Visuals enable us to easily see the bigger picture and remove the complexity of certain pieces of information.
 Research by design consultancy, Zabisco, discovered that 40% of people respond better to visual information than plain text.
-Visual cues and stimuli allow us to better receive and remember information.
-The brain is capable of absorbing 36,000 visual images every hour, making it an extremely effective way of processing and retaining information.
+Visual cues and stimuli therefore make it easier to receive and retain information.
+As the brain is capable of absorbing 36,000 visual images every hour, Ayoa’s bias towards visuals makes it an extremely effective way of processing and retaining information.

-Organizational skills can be a challenge for dyslexics.
-Fortunately, mind mapping is a tool that makes it easy to organize tasks and ideas in one, visual display.
-You can easily add separate branches to categorize information into different areas.
-You can also use different colors to differentiate each branch, making it easy to instantly identify the information you need without feeling overwhelmed.
+Dyslexics can sometimes find it difficult to remain organised, but mind mapping is a tool that simplifies organising tasks and ideas in one, visual display.
+It is easy to add separate branches and categorize information in different areas.
+Concurrently, you can use various colours to differentiate the branches, making it easy to identify the important information without getting overwhelmed by too many words.

-Many dyslexic people can find it a challenge trying to get their initial ideas down on a blank page.
-However, by drawing a mind map, your Central idea provides a starting point from which to expand on.
-From here, it’s easier to see how ideas connect together and where they can grow.
-This approach gives the flexibility to get ideas down, and then add a more linear structure at a later point.
+While it might be difficult for dyslexic people to get their initial ideas down on a blank page, they can draw a mind map, using a central idea as the starting point and expanding on it.
+It then becomes easier to see how their ideas connect together and where they can grow.
+It also ensures that they stick to the central idea and not divert from the topic they wish to explore, just looking at the mind map can bring them back to their central idea.
+This approach gives the flexibility to get ideas down first and then use a more linear structure at a later point.

 Using mind maps can also help with dyslexia by breaking down large pieces of information into more manageable, bite-sized chunks.
-In the working environment, in particular, writing official documents such as reports or policies can be a challenge as they can present you with a lot of dense, extended information.
-Mind maps can help to simplify extensive and detailed information by categorizing it into smaller and more manageable pieces.
-Coupled with images, this can help make gathering the information needed much easier to achieve.
+In the working environment, particularly writing official reports or policies can be a challenge as they present you with a lot of dense and extended information.
+Mind maps can help to break down the extensive and detailed information into categories of smaller pieces using various branches and visually pleasing stickers, boxes or colours which are easier to process and remember.

-Choose from a variety of visual stickers to use as your central idea.
-This image is used to represent the topic you want to explore; the visual nature of your central idea helps to stimulate memory and associations in your brain, so any idea you add to your Map is automatically anchored to your central idea.
-This means you’ll never lose sight of your main topic or theme.
+You can choose from a variety of stickers to use as your central idea, which will represent the topic you want to explore.
+The visual nature of your central idea, stimulates memory and associations in your brain.
+Consequently, any idea you add to your map is automatically anchored to your central idea.
+This means you’ll almost permanently retain the sight of your main topic in your brain.

-Our Organic mind maps, in particular, use curved branches that radiate out from your central idea to support and stimulate your thinking processes.
-When you think of an idea, this tends to spark various connected trains of thought within the brain.
-Mind maps work in the same way, by capturing these thoughts via connected branches.
-This means you can dip into your Map at any point and add new ideas and build on them as they come to you.
+Ayoa’s Organic mind maps, in particular, use curved branches that fan out from your central idea to stimulate your thinking processes.
+When you think of an idea, this tends to spark numerous connected trains of thoughts within your brain.
+This ensures that you can dip into your map at any point and add new ideas and build on them as they come to you.

-Our unique Branch Editor tools allow you to customize and style the branches on your mind map in the way that suits you best.
-Ayoa uses dyslexia-friendly font as standard, with the ability to edit the color and size of your text and branches where needed.
-This allows you to easily categorize different areas of your mind map using visual indicators, making the information on your Map much easier to process.
+Ayoa’s unique branch editor tools allow you to customize and style the branches on your mind map as per your will.
+The default font on Ayoa is ensured to be dyslexia friendly, with the ability to edit the colour and size of your text and branches wherever required.
+This makes categorizing different areas of your mind map using visual indicators very easy, making the information on your map much simpler to process.

-In Ayoa, you have the ability to add images to your mind maps to support your ideas and help to identify certain topics at a glance.
-Add an image directly to a branch to represent each idea.
-You can upload your own, or even search for an image directly from the gallery within the branch editor.
-Adding these images helps to make your mind map more engaging, ideal for presenting information and communicating ideas.
+Ayoa also allows you to add relevant images to your mind maps to help in identifying certain topics at a glance.
+You can add an image directly to a branch to represent each idea.
+You can either upload images from your library or even search for them directly from the gallery within the branch editor.
+Adding these images makes your mind map more engaging, ideal for presenting information and communicating ideas.

-As well as supporting dyslexic thinking with creative and adaptable mind maps, Ayoa also seamlessly synchronises mind mapping with Task Management features.
-This allows you to turn any ideas created in a mind map into a task, where there is the option to add notes, due dates, reminders, checklists and more.
-This takes organizing your thoughts one step further, making it a tool that can be used to aid organization skills across all elements in the workplace.
+Along with supporting people with dyslexia with creative thinking and adaptable mind maps, Ayoa also consistently synchronises mind mapping with task management features.
+This enables you to convert any idea created in a mind map into a task.
+You can then add notes, assign due dates, reminders, checklists and more.
+This function takes the processing of organising your thoughts a step further and makes it a tool that can be used to aid organisation skills throughout the workplace.

-Mind mapping can provide dyslexic thinkers with stronger independence and boosted confidence to capture and develop their ideas.
-Discover more about mind mapping in Ayoa and how it can help you process information and organize your work in a way that works with your brain.
+Mind mapping can provide dyslexic thinkers with stronger independence and boost their confidence to capture and develop their ideas.
+Discover more about mind mapping in Ayoa and how it can help you to process information and organize your work in a way that works with your brain.

 Ayoa is also on the DSA (Disabled Student Allowance) list of approved suppliers for Student Finance England.
 We also offer all students and educators 35% discount on all our plans, so you can make the most of Ayoa during your studies.